sunng87/bulbul/README.md

 # bulbul

-A Clojure library designed to ... well, that part is up to you.
+A journal log store.
+This is a work in progress.

 ## Usage

-FIXME
+**TODO**

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Ning Sun

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.